llpeterson/congestion/avoidance.md

 variant of RED could drop more heavily from flows that are unresponsive to the initial hints that it sends.

-## Source-Based Congestion Avoidance
+## Source-Based Congestion Avoidance (Vegas, BBR)

 Unlike the two previous congestion-avoidance schemes, which depended on cooperation from routers, we now describe a strategy for detecting the incipient stages of congestion—before losses occur—from the end hosts.
-We first give a brief overview of a collection of related mechanisms that use different information to detect the early stages of congestion, and then we describe a specific mechanism in some detail.
+We first give a brief overview of a collection of related mechanisms that use different information to detect the early stages of congestion, and then we describe two specific mechanisms in some detail.

 The general idea of these techniques is to watch for a sign from the network that some router's queue is building up and that congestion will